Funding4HomeCare

 Repayment is designed to be simple and flexible, working with your agency’s cash flow, not against it.
 Instead of a fixed monthly payment that can be hard to make during a slow month, you’ll pay back the advance with a small, agreed-upon percentage of your future revenue.
 This means when your agency has a great week, you pay back a bit more, and when things are slower, you pay back less.
 The payments are often handled automatically, so you don’t have to worry about remembering to send a check.
 Once the advance is repaid, you’re all done—no lingering debt to worry about.

-What to Look For in a Payroll Funding Partner
+What Makes a Great Payroll Funding Partner?

 Choosing a payroll funding partner is one of the most important decisions you’ll make for your agency.
 It’s not just about getting a quick cash infusion; it’s about building a relationship with a company that can support your long-term growth.
 When you’re juggling caregiver schedules, client needs, and the constant worry of delayed insurance payments, the last thing you need is a funding partner who adds more complexity to your life.
 A great partner acts as a financial safety net, giving you the peace of mind that comes with knowing payroll is covered, no matter what.